ShantanuDaz/Calender/README.md

-# Calender
+# calendar

 Dynamic Calendar using HTML ,CSS and JavaScript